AbbyRead/BTW-BetterWithoutWolves/README.md

 ## License

 Released under the **0BSD** license.

-Free to use, copy, and modify — attribution appreciated but not required.
+You are completely free to use, copy, and modify it how you like.

 ---

 ## Credits

 Created by **Abigail Read**

 Special thanks to the BTW CE community for documentation and support!